VCGiordano/inventory-scanner/README.md

-# Bernie's Scanner v19 - No Undo + Variant Display
+# Bernie's Scanner v20 - Keyboard Test

-Built from v17 path because v18 was not implemented.
+Built from v19.

-Changes:
+Only change:
-- Removes visible UNDO button
+- Adds inputmode="none" to the barcode input to try suppressing the Android soft keyboard.

-- Keeps LOG fixed at bottom
+Does NOT change:
-- Shows variant/detail information on scan confirmation
+- scanner behavior
-- Shows variant/detail information in scan log
+- focus behavior
-- Uses SKU/Barcode label since SKU equals barcode in this store
+- no-reload architecture
-- Does not touch scanner/focus/keyboard behavior
+- LOG

-Important:
+- variant display
-- Log is in-memory only.
+- ADD/REMOVE behavior

-- Railway restart/redeploy clears the log.
+If scanner input becomes unreliable, roll back to v19 immediately.